FamilySearch/GEDCOM.io/_pages/tag-def/BAPL.md

 specification:
   - Baptism, Latter-Day Saint
-  - A Latter-Day Saint Ordinance.
-See also LDS_INDIVIDUAL_ORDINANCE.
+  - A [Latter-Day Saint Ordinance].
+See also `LDS_INDIVIDUAL_ORDINANCE`.
   - baptism
   - The event of baptism performed at age 8 or later by priesthood authority of The Church of Jesus Christ of Latter-day Saints.
-(See also BAPM)
+(See also [`BAPM`])

 label: 'Baptism, Latter-Day Saint'